This page contains information on specific restrictions in Wales (which differ from the other nations of the UK). Page last updated 29 March 2021

 If a customer has already made a booking and becomes subject to the travel restrictions, ultimately any decisions on refunds are a matter between the business and customer, which will be determined by the terms and conditions of the booking.
 Further advice you can pass on to your customers.
 Businesses taking bookings from customers do so at their own risk given these travel restrictions are subject to on-going review.

 For operators of road, rail, tramway and water passenger services (e.g. coach, bus and tour operators, heritage railway and boat trips) - defined as Public Transport Services under the Coronavirus Regulations - the Welsh Government has issued Guidance on public transport, and operators must have regard to it.
 Some operators may run tours/excursions from their premises.
-In these circumstances, when undertaking your COVID-19 Risk Assessment and deciding what reasonable measures you will implement, the Tourism and Hospitality guidance should be considered in addition to having regard to the guidance on public transport.
+In these circumstances, when undertaking your specific COVID-19 Risk Assessment and deciding what reasonable measures you will implement, the Tourism and Hospitality guidance should be considered in addition to having regard to the guidance on public transport.
 Please also refer to details provided by Transport for Wales.

 *subject to change